Enr1que319/D3-Challenge/README.md

 ## Data

-The information used was provided by Tecnológico de Monterrey and it is in CSV format, you can see the schema below.
+The information used was provided by Tecnológico de Monterrey and it is in CSV format, you can see the schema below

 #### Schema